slowsigma/Nysa/README.md

 # Nysa
 This repository is dedicated to general computer sciency stuff.

+## Nysa.CodeAnalysis
+This is a class library that wraps an implementation of the Earley parsing algorithm in a largely function and fluent API.

 ## Nysa.CodeAnalysis.VbScript
 This is a class library and supporting files used to create basic semantic trees for VbScript code files.
 This is used to convert VbScript to JavaScript.